rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 A CI server can help communicate.
 It can for example do the following:

 * Notify the team on a successful integration.
-* Show today's integrations in a dashboard to make visible what is happening.
+* Show today's integrations in a dashboard to visualize what's happening.
 * Show success rate of integrations to give an idea of how the team is doing.
 * Present clear errors when an integration fails.
 * Present clear view of a pipeline and what steps were run.

-### Multistage
+### Multiple test suites

 The lock step in the basic workflow ensures that only one integration can happen at a time.